openbmc/openbmc/upstream-layers/yocto-docs/documentation/contributor-guide/recipe-style-guide.rst

    The patch is not appropriate for upstream, include a brief reason on the same line enclosed with ``[]``.
-In the past, there were several different reasons not to submit patches upstream, but we have to consider that every non-upstreamed patch means a maintainance burden for recipe maintainers.
+In the past, there were several different reasons not to submit patches upstream, but we have to consider that every non-upstreamed patch means a maintenance burden for recipe maintainers.
    Currently, the only reasons to mark patches as inappropriate for upstream submission are: